rotheconrad/F100_Prok_Recombination/README.md

 python 00d_Workflow_Scripts/04b_F100_distance_analysis.py -rbm RBMs_allV.rbm -PC pancat_file.tsv -cA ${genes_dir}/genomeA.fnn -cB ${genes_dir}/genomeB.fnn -gA ${genomes_dir}/genomeA.fna -gB ${genomes_dir}/genomeB.fna -o genomeA-genomeB
 ```

+This script writes a tsv file for each genome with columns: Genome, Gene, F100, PanCat, Start, Stop, Strand, Width.
+The gene name should contain the genome identifier_contigNumberFromAssembly_geneNumberOnContig.
+The F100 column is assigned a 0 or 1.
+1 indicates the gene sequence has 100% identity with its corresponding RBM in the other genome and thus a candidate for recent homoloug recombination.
+A 0 indicates the gene does not have 100% sequence identity with its RBM.
+The PanCat column indicates the pangenome class assigned to the gene.
+Start and stop positions are relative to the genome with all contigs concatenated in fasta file order.
+Strand indicates the strand sense (1) or antisense (-1) the gene is predicted on.
+Width indicates the gene length or distance between the start and stop positions.

 The first figure labeled as \_genomes.pdf shows the location of recombinant genes on the two genomes labeled by pangenome class (Conserved, Core, Accessory, or non-recombinant).
 In this instance, non-recombinant indicates less than 100% sequence similarity between two genes and thus a recent recombination event involving the gene pair in question is unlikely.

 ![Recombinant gene positions in genome by pangenome class](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/genome01-genome02_genomes.png)